Wagons West RV Park

 Rental Space is limited to motor coaches, truck campers, fifth wheels and vans that are totally self-contained.
 Length restrictions may be determined by lot size.
 Tents, pop-up campers, converted buses, homemade units or pick-up truck campers without holding tanks and water are not permitted.
 See the Manager for rates charged for WW spaces and unit.

-TENANTS OF MEMBER-OWNED UNITS AND SPACES: Members may rent their units/spaces to guests, relatives, or those of other Members for short periods, from October 1 to May 1, as permitted in the Bylaws, Article VI, Section 6.2 and Section 6.5 and the current procedures outlined in the office.
+TENANTS OF MEMBER-OWNED UNITS AND SPACES: Members may rent their units/spaces to guests, relatives, or those of other Members for a period of time, from October 1 to May 1, as permitted in the Bylaws, Article VI, Section 6.2 and Section 6.5 and the current procedures outlined in the office.
 The Member must inform the Manager if he/she intends to allow others to utilize that Member’s space.

 No long-term rentals (more than 5 months) are allowed during the period from October 1 to May 1.

-Advertising a space for rent is prohibited, unless it is approved by the Manager or it is potsted on the Wagons West web site.
+Advertising a space for rent is prohibited unless it is approved by the Manager or it is posted on the Wagons West web site.

 The electric bill will be sent to the Member who has the responsibility of paying the bill by the due date on the invoice.

 No mail will be delivered in Park mailboxes for a tenant that has not registered at the Office.